 If you have felt or faced any of these things, then you will find ‘Shrill’ delightfully relatable.
 It is the story of a journalist who goes through a life-altering phase and learns a lot about the world, as well as, about herself.
 It is a charming comedy, but it is also very close to reality, which makes you ask: Is this a real story?
 Here’s the answer.

 When she first received the offer for the television adaptation of her book, she was surprised.
 “It seemed totally impossible that there could be a show in that book,” she said.
-But once the project started to take shape, she knew she not just wanted to be a part of it, but also wanted to include the stories of other women as well.
+However, once the project started to take shape, she knew she not only wanted to be a part of it but also wanted to include the stories of other women.

 Is Annie Based on Lindy West?

 “There were some tentpoles from the book and from my life that I wanted to make sure were in there.
 All of that carried through to the show, but we built a fictional world around those things.
 Annie isn’t me, and she’s not Aidy.
 She’s a new person we made in the service of making a great show,” confirmed West.
 In fact, the more she thought about it, the more West wanted Annie to be different from herself.
-This was facilitated with bringing different women in the team who had their own experiences about fat shaming and the so-called “body positivity” movement, and other challenges that the society’s dissatisfaction with their body brought to them.
+This was facilitated by bringing different women into the team who had their own experiences with fat shaming and the so-called “body positivity” movement and other challenges that society’s dissatisfaction with their bodies brought to them.

 In her essence, Annie is the blend of all the women who are indulged in creating her story.
 “It was never going to be exactly me.
 It’s not a biopic.
 Especially when Aidy came on- once you have actors involved, it’s important that they can take these characters and make them their own a little bit.
 And that was a big part of it; Aidy wanted to build this character with us,” said West.

-Executive producer, Elizabeth Banks said, “I’m very proud of the collaboration that they all brought to the table.
-Alexandra, who is very dry and very sardonic, just an incredible wit, really balances like Aidy’s optimism and her much sunnier sort of outlook on everything, and I think that’s where the character really lies.
-And then there’s the confidence and strident nature of Lindy, that’s sort of like sprinkled in there.”
+Executive producer Elizabeth Banks said, “I’m very proud of the collaboration that they all brought to the table.
+Alexandra, who is very dry and very sardonic, just an incredible wit, really balances Aidy’s optimism and her much sunnier sort of outlook on everything, and I think that’s where the character really lies.
+And then there’s Lindy’s confidence and strident nature, which is sort of sprinkled in there.”

 A number of other changes have been made in the show to make it more about Annie than West.
 In the show, her father is sick but very much alive.
 The television adaption also has Annie working with a difficult boss; however, the character is not really based on West’s own experience with her boss.
 Another major change that’s been made in the story is how Annie handles the troll that has been hounding her.
 In real life, West got an interaction while on an episode of ‘This American Life’.
 However, when it came to depicting that on the screen, she had a change of heart.